Free startup ideas.Browse

 Categories on RFS are written by partners with access to thousands of founders and billions in deployable capital.
 If they've written a category down, it means they believe the category is investable right now.
 That filters out a huge amount of speculation in one stroke.

 The 2025 to 2026 list leans heavily on AI agents, vertical AI for legacy industries (law, healthcare ops, blue-collar trades), small modular fission, robotics, on-device inference, defense tech, and replacements for tools that became unreliable in the LLM era.
-The exact list shifts every batch - check YC's site for the current version.
+The exact list shifts every batch - check YC's site for the current list.

 Where it traps founders